dougkavanagh/ocean-ts-integration/projects/smart-server/README.md

 - a parallel smart-client implementation for testing end-to-end OIDC-based single sign-on.
 - Ocean-specific configuration considerations
 - A limited reference implementation of relevant FHIR endpoints (Patient, $everything, etc.)
+- support for serverless (just wrap the main.ts express code in a function handler)

 ## Getting Started